 This scorecard will be used by the Balance of State Project Review Committee to score applications for new projects.
+The CoC prioritizes projects that serve households with severe needs and vulnerabilities, including chronic homelessness.

 This scorecard has four goals:

 - Fund organizations that have the capacity to run effective programs (can manage and administer the program, can operate on reimbursement basis, have experience serving this population or a similar one) - Fund projects that reflect the Balance of State Continuum of Care & HUD's priorities: permanent supportive housing and serving the chronically homeless and veterans - Incentivize agencies to be good partners (participating in community efforts to end homelessness, on HMIS, helping create infrastructure for their community's homeless service system to operate effectively throughout the year) - Ensure that funded projects are being good stewards of BoS CoC funding and performing to BoS CoC standards